Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: Introduction

 \emph{Implementing a snapshot object on top of a message-passing system:~~} A straightforward way for implementing snapshot objects is to consider a layer of $n$ SWMR atomic registers emulated in a networked system.
-This way we can run on top of this layer any algorithm for implementing a snapshot object for a system with shared variables.
+On top of this layer of these emulated registers, the system can run any algorithm for implementing a snapshot object for a system with shared variables.
 Delporte-Gallet \etal~\cite{DBLP:journals/tpds/Delporte-Gallet18} avoid this composition, obtaining, in this way, a more efficient implementation with respect to the communication costs.
 Specifically, they claim that when stacking the shared-memory atomic snapshot algorithm of~\cite{DBLP:journals/jacm/AfekADGMS93} on the shared-memory emulation of \cite{DBLP:journals/jacm/AttiyaBD95} (with some improvements), the number of messages per snapshot operation is $8n$ and it takes four round trips.
-Their proposal, instead, takes $2n$ message per snapshot operation and just one round trip to complete.
-The algorithms we propose in the present work follow the non-stacking approach of Delporte-Gallet and they have the same communication costs for write and snapshot operations.
+Their proposal, instead, takes $2n$ messages per snapshot operation and just one round trip to complete.
+The algorithms we propose in the present work follow the approach of Delporte-Gallet, which does not consider stacking.
+Our proposal have the same communication costs for write and snapshot operations Delporte-Gallet \etal~\cite{DBLP:journals/tpds/Delporte-Gallet18}.
 Moreover, they tolerate any failure (in any communication or operation invocation pattern) that~\cite{DBLP:journals/tpds/Delporte-Gallet18} can.
 Furthermore, our algorithms deal with transient faults by periodically removing stale information.
-To that end, the algorithms broadcast gossip message of $\bigO(1)$ bits, where $\nu$ is the number of bits it takes to represent the object.
+To that end, the algorithms broadcast gossip message of $\bigO(\nu)$ bits, where $\nu$ is the number of bits it takes to represent the object.